xiaodongliang/acc-issue-api-tutorials/Application Setup/index.md

 ---
 layout: default
-title: APSAccount
+title: Application Setup
-nav_order: 1
+nav_order: 3
-description: "APSAccount"
+description: "Application Setup"
-permalink: /Prerequisite/APSAccount
+permalink: /ApplicationSetup
-parent: Prerequisite
+has_children: true
 ---

-# APSAccount
+# Prerequsite

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.